ToshioCP/Gobject-tutorial/gfm/sec4.md

 Signals are connected to handlers with `g_connect_signal` or its family functions.
 4. Emit the signal.

-Step one and Four are done in the object to which the signal belongs.
+Step one and Four are done on the object to which the signal belongs.
 Step three is usually done outside the object.

 The process of signals is complicated and it takes long to explain all the features.